|Primary || K1

 A large number of these nomad bands are made up of Pannovas.

-Driving herds of horses and cattle, riding tough and rugged ponies, these barbarians of the wild plains have become a thorn in the side of the established kingdoms as they raid and pillage their neighbors.
+Driving herds of horses, sheep, and cattle, riding tough and rugged ponies, these barbarians of the wild plains have become a thorn in the side of the established kingdoms as they raid and pillage their neighbors.

 The Republican colony of Mercia is attempting to establish itself as a representative democracy, but is hampered by the severe imbalance in population between the colonizers and the colonized.
 The Verge republic is desperate to achieve authority over the diverse peoples of Jefferson in order to quash any Squirm outbreak before it can gain a significant foothold.
 However, the population of the one world of Jefferson is larger than that of the rest of the Verge put together (a consequence of the effects of relativistic time dilation taken for wormhole reconnection, allowing the Jeffersonians much more time to reproduce, grow, and expand).
 While the Republic has vastly superior technology and military power, it would be unable to effectively govern so large a population base comprised of uneducated primitives with no loyalty to the Republic or tradition of civic living.